machadoleonardo94/lux-et-tenebris/Firmware/lightpack/README.md

 Firmware for the **Lux et Tenebris Devkit V1.0** - an ESP32-based LED controller with OLED display, WiFi connectivity, and over-the-air (OTA) update capabilities.

+## Disclaimer

+### Most of the readme.md present here was writen by Clanker, as a proof of concept for fast doccumentation generation.
+It may not contain the newest features, but it's good enough as a placeholder.
+Considering that it took 2 prompts and minor fixes, time that would've been used on this document was allocated elsewere more productive, like the main features.

+But you know what?
+Using Clankers' template made the doccumentation much more enjoyable, and ended up with way more content than all of my previous projects combined, as after reading it I've managed to add tidbits that I wouldn't have written otherwise.

-## 🎯 Features
+## Features

 - **Multi-Channel WS2812B LED Control**: Control up to 4 independent addressable LED channels
-- **Open Drain Outputs**: 3 dedicated open drain outputs (GPIO 27, 26, 25) for driving RGB LED strips or other high-current loads
+- **Open Drain Outputs**: 3 dedicated open drain outputs (GPIO 25, 26, 27) for driving RGB LED strips or other high-current loads
-- **Controlled Current Output**: Constant current output (GPIO 13) for precise LED current regulation
+- **Controlled Current Output**: Constant current output (GPIO 13) for those power hungry LEDs.
+Also good for short-circuit protection, as the voltage drop protects your wiring and power source.
+Good for sensitive and prone to failure props.
 - **WiFi Connectivity**: Built-in WiFi manager for easy network configuration
 - **OTA Updates**: Update firmware wirelessly without Serial connection
 - **OLED Display**: 0.96" SSD1306 I2C display for status information
 - **LED Effects**: Dynamic LED animations including breathing effects, color cycles, and custom patterns
 - **Power Management**: Watchdog timer and deep sleep mode support
-- **User Interface**: Physical button support with debouncing and long-press detection
+- **User Interface**: Physical button support with debouncing and long-press detection.
+Good for wiring a controller for switching between animations
 - **Non-Volatile Storage**: Persistent WiFi credentials and settings storage

+## Future upgrades:

-## 📋 Hardware Requirements
+## Hardware Requirements

 ### Main Components
 - **ESP32 Development Board** (4MB Flash)